h2oai/tutorials/DriverlessAI/time-series-recipe-tutorial-retail-sales-forecasting/time-series-recipe-tutorial-retail-sales-forecasting.md

 ![feature-engineering-trends](assets/feature-engineering-trends.jpg)

-**Target transformations**:  DAI also does target transformation so that instead of modeling on the target(label), we can model on the square root of the target.
-For example when using RMSLE as the scorer, DAI converts the target to the log of the target.
+**Target transformations**:  Driveless AI also does target transformation so that instead of modeling on the target(label), we can model on the square root of the target.
+For example when using RMSLE as the scorer, Driveless AI converts the target to the log of the target.
 Other transformations include:
 Square Root
 Log